 Habit experts like Charles Duhigg have regularly noted the power of certain habits.
 Called “keystone habits”, there are certain small behavioral changes that can trigger seemingly unrelated benefits.
 Getting in the habit of making your bed in the morning has been shown to lead to better exercise habits, for example.
 This occurs because small habits are often the catalyst for larger change.

-Getting in the habit of backing into a parking space is often the first step of a bigger shift in safety culture.
+Getting in the habit of backing in is often the first step of a bigger shift in safety culture.
 It’s something SafeStart’s safety consultants see all the time at client sites.
 After recommending that management encourage employees to back into parking spaces, the consultant returns a year later and finds a dramatic improvement in safety culture.
 And time and again, they hear from on-site management that the behavior change started by using reversing in the parking lot as a keystone to addressing wider safety issues.

 Once the habit is in place you can build on it by adding subsequent steps to the habit, such as testing footing before committing full weight to avoid slipping when exiting a vehicle.
 Because the person is already thinking about safety from backing into the space, this secondary habit will be easier to build.
 Next you could add “look both ways before crossing the parking lot”, and suddenly there’s a full routine that gets employees into a safely mindset as soon as they arrive at work.